ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 CARE already includes prescription management and doctor prescription creation.
 This enhancement aims to extend the existing functionality to include robust pharmacy-specific features, improving medication dispensing, inventory control, and overall pharmacy operations.

-## Requirments
+## Requirements

 ### 1. Store Management

-- Support multiple main stores and multiple substores within a facility
+- Support multiple main stores (warehouses) and multiple substores (stocking points) within a facility
-- Implement hierarchical structure for stores (main stores -> substores)
+- Implement hierarchical structure for stores (warehouses -> stocking points)
 - Enable inventory tracking across all stores and substores
 - Allow stock transfers between stores with logging
 - Support identifiers to track where medicine is stored within a store (e.g., shelf number, bin location)

 ### 2. Inventory Management

-- Track medication inventory at the batch level
+- Track medication and other supplies inventory at the batch level
-- Support multiple units of measurement for medications
+- Support multiple units of measurement for products
 - Enable automatic reorder alerts based on configurable thresholds
 - Provide real-time inventory visibility across all stores
-- Implement minimum stock alerts for each medication
+- Implement minimum stock alerts for each product
 - Support baseline stock maintenance levels for each store
-- Track expiration dates for all medications
+- Track expiration dates for all products
 - Generate alerts for approaching expiration dates
 - Support medicine take-back procedures and tracking
+- Automatically choose the first-to-expire batch for each product to dispense from (FEFO)
+- Ability to view the current stock levels by product

 ### 3. Batch Management

-- Assign unique identifiers to each medication batch
+- Assign unique identifiers to each product batch
 - Track batch details: manufacturer, production date, expiration date, quantity
+- Support procurement of products from suppliers, broken up by batches with their expiry dates

 ### 4. Order Management